playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 In the pseudocode sample we wrote before, we update the value of `dateStr` and then re-render the containing component to update a value on-screen using two lines of code.

-In React, we use a single line of code to do both, and have a special `useState` method to tell React what data needs changing.
+In React, we use a single line of code to do both and have a special `useState` method to tell React what data needs changing.

 ```jsx {13-20}
 import { useState, useEffect } from "react";